nicolaiwolko/RCTScanditBarcodeScanner/README.md

 # RCTScanditBarcodeScanner
 iOS React Native UI Component for SCANDIT Barcode Scanner SDK

-Hey folks, i've writte a simple UI Component wrapper for SanditBarcodeScanner.
+Hey folks, i've written a simple UI Component wrapper for SanditBarcodeScanner.
 Feel free to use and contribute.

 ## Installation
+1. Install Scandit.
+Remeber to set AppKey in AppDelegate.m

-1. Make sure you copied all *.m and *.h files in xcode into your Project.
+2. Make sure you copied all *.m and *.h files in xcode into your Project.
 Prefered way is to drag them into xcode: So xcode should automatically link them to build path.

-2. Include ScanditBarcodeScanner from the provided JS File like this:
+3. Include ScanditBarcodeScanner from the provided JS File like this:

 ```import ScanditBarcodeScannerView from './ScanditBarcodeScanner';```